 As in all of our audits, we also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.

-Key audit matter in the audit of the group
+We have no key audit matters to report with respect to our audit of the parent company financial statements.